 Fidelity Investment Rewards American Express Card.
 If you prefer a charge card — the full balance of your spending is due every month and there are no interest charges — you may like Fidelity’s other offering.
 With the Fidelity Investment Rewards AmEx Card, you earn 2% cash back right away in the form of points, so every $2,500 you spend is deposited as $50 into your linked Fidelity account.

 Capital One Quicksilver Cash Rewards.
-The basic offer for Quicksilver Cash Rewards from Capital One is a 1.5% rate of cash back on all purchases with no limit.
-If you open a card today, Capital One will offer a $100 account opening bonus if you spend at least $500 across the first three months.
+The basic offer for Quicksilver Cash Rewards from Capital One is a 1.5% rate of cash back on every purchase with no limit.
+If you are approved and open this card, Capital One currently offers a one-time $100 bonus if you spend at least $500 on purchases within the first three months.

 The categories for double cash back with Discover it

 Chase Ink Cash Business Card.
 Yes, this is a business card, but sole proprietors can open an account, and anyone can be a sole proprietor.
 Not only is this a good cash back card, but it’s the card I recently chose to open for a side business.
-Chase is currently offering new customers a $200 account opening bonus after you spend $3,000 across the first three months.
+Chase is currently offering new customers a $200 account cash back bonus after you spend $3,000 on purchases across the first three months.

 Beyond the opening bonus, Chase offers cardholders 5% cash back on purchases at office supply stores, telephone (mobile and landline) payments, and cable and internet bills, up to a total of $25,000 in spending.
 The next tier is a 2% cash back rate, and purchases up to $25,000 at gas stations and restaurants.
 These bonus cash back tiers include points that aren’t added to your account until the anniversary of your card opening, so that’s a little inconvenient.